Why we built this

 How we make money

 Coach Sheet sells software subscriptions. $0/month for one client, $15/month flat for unlimited clients, and a one-time Founder's Plan at $99.
 We do not sell ads on this site.
 We do not insert tracking pixels for third-party affiliate networks.
 We use Plausible Analytics, which is cookie-free and privacy-first.
-The only conversion we care about is "did this trainer find the tool genuinely useful enough to pay $15".
+The only conversion we care about is whether a trainer found the tool genuinely useful enough to pay $15.

 What this site is not